 The average person will choose their life partner, the person with whom they will spend on average 60 years, by responding to market conditions.
 In other words, singles choose their partners based on whatever local pool of options are available.

-Thank God society is changing and some are broadening their candidate pool in an intelligent way.
+However, society is changing and some are broadening their candidate pool.
 People are using online dating, professional matchmakers, going to more social events…

 … but there’s still so much more one can do to be successful in love.